spsforks/QB64-Wiki/OPTION-BASE.md

 ## Example(s)

-*Example 1:* Set the default lower bound for array declarations to one.
+Set the default lower bound for array declarations to one.

 ```vb